Code-Institute-Submissions/OluwafemiAwosanya-MS4_SepResub/README.md

 This E-Commerce Platform was created for the sole purpose of completing the fourth Milestone Project for the Code Institute's Full Stack Developer course.
 It was built using the knowledge gained from the HTML, CSS, Javascript, Python+Django and Full Stack Frameworks with Django modules.
 A full list of technologies used can be found in the technologies section of this document.

-The live website can be found [here](https://).
+The live website can be found [here](https://ms4-retail.herokuapp.com/).

 ## MS4 Retail Responsive Website

 ![Website Mock Up](media/ms4_mockup.PNG)

-The MS4 Retail E-Commerce Platform was built...
+The MS4 Retail E-Commerce Platform was built as to bring ease and comfort to customer online shopping experience, as they can buy anytime anywhere and have their orders delivered.

 ***
 ## User Experience Design